oschlieb/comms-router/docs/GettingStartedGuide.md

 **Note:** the commands listed below are designed to be used with a Unix shell.
 Some of them need to be modified in order to work on Windows.

-##Process to get up and running
+## Process to get up and running
 1. Setting up Voice
-2. Creating a router
+2. Creating Routers
-4. Creating Aueues
+4. Creating Queues
 4. Creating Plans
 5. Creating Agents
 6. Creating Tasks